syncfusion-content/wpf-docs/wpf/Gantt/Flow-Direction.md

 documentation: ug
 ---

-# Flow Direction Support
+# Flow Direction

 Gantt provides support to display the contents of the Gantt from right-to-left or left-to-right.
-It can be achieved by setting the `FlowDirection` property of the Gantt control to "RightToLeft" or "LeftToRight".
+It can be achieved by setting the `FlowDirection` property value as “RightToLeft” or “LeftToRight” in the Gantt control.
 The following code sample explains how to set this property.

 {% tabs %}